 Pupils at King's Meadow Academy are taught about the importance of good attendance and punctuality through the curriculum and celebrations.
-The following systems are in place to reward and celebrate good and improving attendance.
+The following systems are in place to reward and celebrate good and improving attendance such as attendance dash, attendance league, class of the week and individual rewards.
+Information on the class attendance as well as the whole school attendance is shared.